 Detailed information for each of your local neighborhoods can be invaluable for buyers considering a move to your area.
 And it's an excellent way to build up your relevant content, authority and organic search traffic.
 Let's say you have 7 neighborhoods that make up your geographic territory.
 If you create 8 to 10 pages of quality information on each, you could have 70 new pages that will decimate the other sites that only devoted a single paragraph to each neighborhood.
 Some pages would be schools in each neighbourhood, parks, shopping, childcare, places to walk a dog, etc.

-You’re selling a lifestyle; not so much a house.
+You're selling a lifestyle; not so much a house.
 Your content is the perfect place for you to show that you really get that.
-Let the other sites embed their ‘canned’ data, while you give your visitors a taste of the lifestyle they’ll soon enjoy.
-People don’t tweet and share “listings”much, but they will share a post about a dream lifestyle, or a community experience that touches them.
+Let the other sites embed their 'canned' data, while you give your visitors a taste of the lifestyle they'll soon enjoy.
+People don't tweet and share "listings" much, but they will share a post about a dream lifestyle, or a community experience that touches them.

 Is it worth it?
 Real estate is an industry in which even one or two additional, highly qualified leads per month can make the difference between making a living and enjoying an extraordinary income.
-A site that does what it’s supposed to — generate leads — is a valuable asset, rather than an expense entry on the balance sheet.
+A site that does what it's supposed to — generate leads — is a valuable asset, rather than an expense entry on your balance sheet.

 The proof is in the content.
-The very best of luck, “out contenting” your competition.
-I welcome your comments and questions.
+The very best of luck, "out contenting" your competition.

 Cole Wiebe helps brands and professionals grow their influence and value online; so they can “out content”™ their competition.
 Cole is a content strategist, content writer, conversion copywriter and online marketing coach.